 The Product

-Our Medicine Path is an online engagement platform for learning, sharing, and understanding Indigenous perspectives and experiences with the COVID-19 vaccine and its rollout in Canada.
+Our Medicine Path is an online engagement platform for learning, sharing, and understanding Indigenous perspectives and experiences with vaccinations across the life course in Canada.

 Organizations, community groups, and other health champions who distribute the tool through their communications channels will have access to aggregate, non-identifiable insights about their audience, from gameplay data.
 Our hope is that these insights can be leveraged by community organizations in a way that informs their own health promotion activities, health service design, or other activities, as well as support prospective grant applications.